-- Require an environmental impact assessment conducted by a qualified professional73. - Plan, design and implement land development activities (including trails and recreation access) to minimize impacts to old forest ecosystems by addressing the following recommendations: - protect large, old trees and snags, and understory vegetation; - locate settlements and other developments away from existing large, old trees and snags; - design linear corridors to be as narrow as possible, and configure them to allow wildlife crossing; and - restore native vegetation where it has been disturbed.
+- Require an environmental impact assessment conducted by a qualified professional 90. - Plan, design and implement land development activities (including trails and recreation access) to minimize impacts to old forest ecosystems by addressing the following recommendations: - protect large, old trees and snags, and understory vegetation; - locate settlements and other developments away from existing large, old trees and snags; - design linear corridors to be as narrow as possible, and configure them to allow wildlife crossing; and - restore native vegetation where it has been disturbed.
 Seed or plant native species from nurseries, or plant native species that have been rescued from other development sites.
 Ensure that any native plant material used is weed-free. - Design trails carefully.
 Ensure that trails do not affect the root systems of trees, and will not create soil erosion problems.
-Trails should be designed to discourage use by vehicles (e.g. ATVs), horses, and mountain bikes.
+Trails should be designed to discourage use by vehicles (e.g., ATVs and dirt bikes), horses, and mountain bikes.
 Fences may be necessary in some places to prevent access.
-Trails should be closely monitored for noxious and invasive weeds.
-If weeds are present, trails should be closed until the weeds have been treated and are under control to avoid spreading them. - Protect endangered, threatened, or vulnerable species or plant communities by addressing the following recommendations: - avoid disturbance to sites where rare plants are growing and where rare natural plant communities occur; - maintain habitat structures such as large old trees and snags; and - where it is absolutely necessary to cut danger trees, cut them to a level where they are safe and retain the trunk rather than removing the whole tree. - Prevent disturbance of nesting and breeding areas.
-Avoid development activities from May through August. - Protect nesting and denning sites that were identified in the environmental impact assessment.
-Such features include dens, cavities, and perch trees.
+Trails should be closely monitored for noxious and invasive plants.
+If invasive plants are present, trails should be closed until the invasive plants have been treated and are under control to avoid spreading them. - Protect endangered, threatened, or vulnerable species or plant communities by addressing the following recommendations: - avoid disturbance to sites where rare plants are growing and where rare natural plant communities occur; - maintain habitat structures such as large old trees and snags; and - where it is absolutely necessary to cut danger trees, cut them to a level where they are safe and retain the trunk rather than removing the whole tree. - Prevent disturbance of nesting and breeding areas.
+Avoid development activities from May through August.

-73 See: Incorporating SEI Information into Environmental Impact Assessments, page 25.
+Incorporating SEI Information into Environmental Impact Assessments, page 34.